smbanasik/GarFishEngine/docs/june_report.md

 - Reconsider the scope of some files and classes within the files.
 - Adjust the file types to match more closely what they cover.

+**Addendum Solution:**
+- File names
+  - Rename all gl\_\* files to WI for WindowInput and change the GLManager class to WIManager
+  - Start using directories but keep it flat
+    - Use file prefixes for namespacing, use folders to GLOB_RECURSE into groups

 ### The list itself

 - vk_images should be renamed